jaymandz/dost-asti-hrlite-payroll-docs/fund-cluster/index.rst

 the database, as well as a few buttons that are described in the following list.

+* The *New* button brings you to an empty form page, where you will be able to add a new Fund Cluster.
+The form page is described in the :ref:`section-fund-cluster-form-page` section.
 * The *Activate* button sets any Fund Clusters that are selected in the table as active.
 Active Fund Clusters have a value of “Yes” in the *Is Active* column.